 Latitude59 is the flagship startup and tech event in Estonia, the world’s first digital society.
 Demos.
 Pitches.
 Matchmaking.
 Parties.
 It’s the place to be for people who are serious about startups, investing, and the future of governance.
 It’s also a great place to get inspired and find new ideas.

 Like every year, many of our team members attended the event.
-Here are some of our main takeaways.
+Here are some of our main takeaways from Latitude59 this year.

 Priit Salumaa, CoFounder of Mooncascade and Latitude59

-His main points were this: everything is a service, and to provide a truly magical experience to your users, you would have to control the product’s entire stack (value chain and technology)—not doing this might actually make your product, or at least its magic, impossible to realize.
+His main points at Latitude59 were as follows: everything is a service, and to provide a truly magical experience to your users, you would have to control the product’s entire stack (value chain and technology)—not doing this might actually make your product, or at least it’s magic, impossible to realize.
 Also, to offer a magical product to your users, you couldn’t just build one.
 You’d have to sell the value you had created, you’d have to build trust and establish meaningful relationships with your customers.

-Another interesting fireside chat from the event involved the most inspiring engineer I’ve ever personally worked with: co-founder and C.T.O. of Starship and co-founder of Skype Ahti Heinla.
+Another interesting fireside chat from this year’s edition of Latitude59 involved the most inspiring engineer I’ve ever personally worked with: co-founder and CTO of Starship and co-founder of Skype Ahti Heinla.
 He is a remarkable role model as an engineering lead—super talented and modest, demanding yet supportive.
 His main point was that egos aren’t usually a problem among engineers—engineering is too based in hard evidence, meaning that opinions matter far less than facts and proof in this field.
 But at the same time, recognition and praise are hugely important for motivation, because engineers still have egos.
 Engineers do their best work when they really want to do the tasks ahead.
 He had many other ideas and thoughts—simple, logical, and again kind of self-evident, but like Mikko’s words, still wise.